 - Reporting of the sources of data that operators use to resolve sports wagers.

 As you can see, the rules for the entire industry still need to be determined and codified.
 We will be watching for the District of Columbia to issue these new rules and regulations and will update with further analysis once they are issued.
 However, any person preparing to engage in the business of sports wagering should be mindful of the uncertainties that exist when making their plans.

-Please feel free to contact Ian Thomas atJef Fagan at with any questions or interest about the industry.
+Please feel free to contact Ian Thomas atwith any questions or interest about the industry.

 ABOUT IAN THOMAS